RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #9

+I actually continued standing for another 30 minutes as I got sucked back into work without realizing it... good for my feet, but time to seriously sit down.
+I can feel it now. lol...

 ## #8

 Another 30 minutes of standing while working.
 I think I'm going to sit down now